Scaling Sequence-to-Sequence Generative Neural Rendering: Experiments

 \paragraph{Training Strategy} Our training process follows a two-stage, progressive-resolution curriculum.
 First, we pre-train Kaleido exclusively on video data at a fixed 256px resolution.
 We then fine-tune on our combined multi-view 3D datasets, progressively increasing the resolution from 256px to 512px, and finally to 1024px.
 In our 1024px fine-tuning, we introduce multi-aspect-ratio training (including 1:1, 4:5, 5:4, 16:9, and 9:16) to enable flexible resolution generation.
 Detailed training hyper-parameters can be found in Appendix~\ref{app:training}.

-\paragraph{Evaluation Strategy} We evaluate Kaleido on both view synthesis (Section \ref{subsec:exp_nvs}) and 3D reconstruction benchmarks (Section \ref{subsec:3d_recon}).
+\paragraph{Evaluation Strategy} We evaluate Kaleido on both view synthesis (Section \ref{subsec:exp_nvs}), camera-conditioned video generation (Section \ref{subsec:camera}), and 3D reconstruction (Section \ref{subsec:3d_recon}).
 All evaluation datasets were held out and not used during model training.
 For all experiments, we report the zero-shot performance of Kaleido without any per-dataset fine-tuning.
 Unless otherwise specified, all generations use a classifier-free guidance scale of 1.5.
 To ensure a fair comparison with prior work, the frame interpolation model is not used in these evaluations.